FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/billingaccountid.md

 # Billing Account ID

-A Billing Account ID is a provider assigned identifier for a [*billing account*](#glossary:billing-account). *Billing accounts* are commonly used for scenarios like grouping based on organizational constructs, invoice reconciliation and cost allocation strategies.
+A Billing Account ID is a provider-assigned identifier for a [*billing account*](#glossary:billing-account). *Billing accounts* are commonly used for scenarios like grouping based on organizational constructs, invoice reconciliation and cost allocation strategies.

 The BillingAccountId column MUST be present in the billing data.
 This column MUST be of type String and MUST NOT contain null values.
 BillingAccountId MUST be a globally unique identifier within a provider.